jongio/azure-cli-awesome/README.md

-# azure-cli-awesome
+# Azure CLI Awesome

-Azure CLI tips, tricks, and snippets
+Here are some Azure CLI tips, tricks, and snippets!!

+See the .azcli files in this repo for examples.

+Open to contribs!